GEOS-DEV/GEOS/src/docs/sphinx/buildGuide/Dependencies.rst

 This python script runs the proper cmake command line; generating the Makefiles accordingly.
 Then running the ``make`` command (possibly with a specific target) will compile (and deploy) the libraries.

-These two scripts are also used to build the docker images (see [Continuous Integration process](#continuous-integration-process)).
+These two scripts are also used to build the docker images (see :ref:`Continuous_Integration_process`).

 The most crucial parameters of the python script are ``--installpath``, ``--buildtype``, ``--hostconfig``.
 (Other parameters do exist, check the script).